vueuse/schema-org/docs/schema/local-business.md

 **Type**: `defineLocalBusiness(localBusiness: LocalBusiness)`

   Describes a business which allows public visitation.
 Typically used to represent the business 'behind' the website, or on a page about a specific business.

+**Type**: `defineLocalBusinessPartial(localBusiness: DeepPartial<LocalBusiness>)`

+  Alias: defineLocalBusiness, less strict types.
+Useful for augmentation.

 ## Useful Links